-All incoming students are assigned either to the MA or PhD Faculty Advisor, who should be consulted about academic plans, course selection, and related issues at least once a semester during the first year of study.
-The MA and PhD Faculty Advisors for the 2016-17 schoolyear are still to be determined.
+All incoming students are assigned to a Faculty Advisor, who should be consulted about academic plans, course selection, and related issues at least once a semester.
 It is strongly advised that early on in their graduate studies students should attempt to get to know the different members of the faculty during their respective office hours and at various departmental events, in order to establish an amenable and productive working relationship.
+In order to change faculty advisors, students should contact the SAs and copy the new faculty advisor.
 Students should not go to the MA or PhD Faculty Advisors regarding bureaucratic issues, degree requirements, etc. The latter types of questions should be directed to the SA.